-For example, Unit 1 will begin on the opening day of the online course as stated in the NOBTS Academic Catalog (see above under Academic Catalog Policies).
-Due dates will be the following Saturday night at midnight.
-Final exams are due by midnight on the day internet courses close, as listed in the Academic Catalog.
+For example, Unit 1 will begin on the opening day of the course as stated in the NOBTS catalog.
+Due dates for Unit 1 will then be the following Wednesday night at midnight.
+On the last unit, the Final exam is due by midnight on the day listed in the Academic Catalog.
 The Information Technology Center will close all Blackboard shells at midnight Central Time on this date.
 Students will no longer have access to the Bb shell after this time.
+So realistically, the final exam needs to be started at least two hours before the shell closes (by 10 pm that night).
 Such dates will be listed in the NOBTS catalog.